 2) Record your own video and send us a link – or post and tag #myPellstory @WallaceState

 3) Schedule with our office to record your video testimonial – email email@example.com or call Jesse at x8361

 Please be as concise as you can.
 Submissions are encouraged as soon as possible and no later than March 21.

 Almost 70 percent of our students receive some sort of financial aid.
 Let us share your story with the decision makers in Washington, D.C.!
 There’s power in numbers!

 Wallace State Community College

-To keep Blackboard running efficiently, the system will be restarted during a low usage periods.
-We will be restarting the server between 1:30 AM and 2:00 AM Central time, Monday and Friday mornings.
+To keep Blackboard running efficiently, we will have a standard maintenance window between 1:30 AM and 3:00 AM Central time, Monday and Friday mornings.
 Blackboard may be unavailable for part or all of this time during updates and restarts.